hanpama/girin-ts/README.md

 ## Features

 * Use GraphQL Schema Definition Language to expose classes to API
-* Lightweight MongoDB model and relay compliant pagination implementation
+* TypeORM support with relay compliant cursor connections
 * Password authentication based on JWT
-* Built in GraphQL MongoDB subscriptions (WIP)
-* Cache control and file upload powered by apollo-server

 ## How it looks like